evalaplace/evalaplace.github.io/_pages/talks.md

 <h3> Contributed talks at conferences and international meetings</h3>

-- Talk at conference (postponed): **IAU symposium Massive Stars Near and Far** - Ballyconnell, Ireland "Life and deaths of stars stripped in massive binaries:
-Consequences for supernovae and gravitational-wave sources" (initially May 2020, awarded talk postponed to in-person meeting in May 2022)
+- Talk at the XVI.
+Würzburg Workshop on stellar astrophysics, HITS Heidelberg, Germany, "Binary progenitors of supernovae" - 13 Dec 2022
+- Talk at the meeting of the HITS scientific advisory board, HITS Heidelberg, Germany "Which stars form black holes?" - 2 Dec 2022
+- Talk at the VFTS collaboration annual meeting, HITS Heidelberg, Germany "Black hole formation and the missing red supergiant problem" - 21 Jun 2022
+- Talk at workshop "Bringing Stellar Evolution and Feedback Together", Lorentz Center, Leiden "The effects of binary evolution on supernovae properties" - 26 Apr 2022
+- Talk at seminar: Scientific Seminar, HITS Heidelberg, Germany "TULIPS: a Tool for Understanding the Lives, Interiors, and Physics of Stars" - 7 Feb 2022
 - Talk at conference : **IAU online preview of Massive Stars Near and Far symposium** - Ballyconnell, Ireland "Life and deaths of stars stripped in massive binaries:
 Consequences for supernovae and gravitational-wave sources" - May 2021 (online)
-- Talk at the **VFTS collaboration** annual meeting "How being single or stripped in a binary systems affects the deaths of massive stars"- Oct.
+- Talk at the VFTS collaboration annual meeting "How being single or stripped in a binary systems affects the deaths of massive stars"- Oct.
 2020 (online).
 - Talk at conference: **German astronomical society meeting** "How being single or stripped in a binary systems affects the deaths of massive stars"- Sep.
 2020 (online)